-Intel® CoreTM2 Processor Readv
+Intel® CoreTM2 Processor Ready

-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package.
-With the new Intel® CoreTM microarchitecture technology and 1333 / 1066 / 800 MHz FSB.
-Intel® CoreTM2 processor is designed to provide powerful and energy efficient performance.
+This motherboard supports Intel® CoreTM2 processor in the LGA775 package.
+With Intel® CoreTM microarchitecture technology and 1066/800/533MHz FSB, Intel® CoreTM2 processor is one of the most powerful and energy efficient CPU in the world.